acm-ndsu/Byte-le-2025/docs/_build/html/_sources/actions.rst

 ================

 As you code, the character that is taking action is not determined by you, but by the environment.
-Every character will take their turn in a cyclic manner based on their Speed stat.
+Every character will take their turn in a cyclical manner based on their Speed stat.

 In your ``take_turn()`` method, your ``active_character`` for the turn is already provided for you, but here's how it changes so you understand the game cycle.